bekk/bekk-christmas/post/react/two-applications-one-repository.md

 #### Bundling

 Second, bundle everything.
 Building the applications requires two different build systems.
 For web we use **Webpack** and for React Native - **Metro**.
-Both systems implements the same concept, one main entry file with references (directly or indirectly) to the entire application, which is then traced and bundled into a single file.
-When separate implementations is required for the different applications, a .web.js or .native.js file extension can be added to expose the file to only one of the build systems.
+Both systems implement the same concept, one main entry file with references (directly or indirectly) to the entire application, which is then traced and bundled into a single file.
+When separate implementations are required for the different applications, a .web.js or .native.js file extension can be added to expose the file to only one of the build systems.
 Metro has built in support for .native.js, and Webpack can be configured to also accept .web.js.

 #### Third parties